moritzploss/tribology/README.md

     https://github.com/moritzploss/tribology

-You can also install the package through pip.
-Currently, the package is only available for test purposes:
+You can also install the package through pip:

-    pip install --index-url https://test.pypi.org/simple/ tribology
+    pip install tribology

 The package is developed by Moritz Ploss at KTH Royal Institute of Technology, Stockholm, Sweden.
 For questions and comments,